lingeshwaran205/DELAY-LINE-OSCILLATOR/schematic/not_gate.md

 📌 Pin Configuration

-📌 VDD – Positive supply voltage for the PMOS transistor <br>
+📌 VDD – Positive supply voltage for the PMOS transistor
-<br>📌 GND – Ground reference for the NMOS transistor
+📌 GND – Ground reference for the NMOS transistor
-📌 IN – Input logic signal applied to both PMOS and NMOS gates 📌 OUT – Inverted output logic signal
+📌 IN – Input logic signal applied to both PMOS and NMOS gates
+📌 OUT – Inverted output logic signal

 📌 Functional Operation